bitmarkcc/crad/README.md

-# crad
-C implementation of the Radicle CLI and Node
+C implementation of Radicle CLI and Node (work in progress)